foambubble/foam/readme.md

 ## Future plans

+The current version of Foam is essentially a functional prototype.
+I am using it as my personal thinking tool, and I hope others will too.

-In order to implement a [further features](roam_comparison.md) like back links and unlinked references, it may be necessary to implement our own VS Code extension, syntax and language server.
+In order to support [further Roam features](roam_comparison.md) such as back links and unlinked references it may be necessary to implement our own VS Code extension, syntax and language server.

-Read our [Contibuting guide](contributing.md) for how to help improve Foam.
+Read our [Contibuting guide](contributing.md) for how to help improve Foam, and open [GitHub issues](https://github.com/jevakallio/foam/issues) to give us feedback and ideas for new features.

 ## Thanks and attribution